-Wodenstock 2020 is being planned for Sunday 19th July from 2pm
+Wodenstock 2020 was being planned for Sunday 19th July from 2pm featuring Attila the Stockbroker

 Around 700 people came to Wodenstock, a WB&DTUC organised free Sunday afternoon entertainment for families in and around Wednesfield on Black Country Day